MohammedAbdellatief/Kamelrechner/README.md

 # Kamelrechner
 A redesign to http://kamelrechner.de/en/male. a fun and light-content personal test.
-UI is responsive, the animation is done using SVG & GSAP.
+The UI is responsive, the animation is done using SVG & GSAP.